 A bit more ambitious?
 Ride Yellow Brick Road, up Sandy Skid Road, and head up to Pondy Elevator.
 There’s no easy way up here, but grin and bear it.
-Take Moerangi Road and TimeWarp, to the best view in Rotorua, and the long, long downhill of Split Enz, Pondy New, RollerCoaster, and on to more trails home.
+Take Moerangi Road and Time Warp to the best view in Rotorua, and the long, long downhill of Split Enz, Pondy New, Roller Coaster, and on to more trails home.

-Reckon you know what you are about?
+Reckon you know what you’re about?
 Get yourself to the top, up the road past the shuttle stop.
-Take on the natural splendour of Tuhoto Ariki, or Tihi-O-Tawa.
+Then take on the natural splendour of Tuhoto Ariki, or Tihi o Tawa.
 Pedal up to Kung Fu Walrus or Te Ahi Manawa, and return via Taura.
-Back at the top you could drop down the first part of Eagle, link over to Whaki, climb Apumoana and descend Hot X Buns.
+Back at the top you could drop down the first part of Eagle, link over to Whāki, climb Apumoana and descend Hot X Buns.

 *Content supplied by local mountain bike legend Gary “Gaz” Sullivan of NZO.